+Another reality of having horses at home is the amount of manure management they will have to endure.
 The most onerous and enduring task on your farm is manure disposal.
 Options are often limited by neighbors and finances.
 You can create a temporary pile to remove periodically by farm equipment, but manure piles are often the catalyst for neighborly squabbles about smell, flies, and unsightliness.

 Even if you spread manure on your fields, an environmentally conscious and responsible management practice, you may generate wrinkled noses and cranky neighbors.
 A few waste disposal companies provide a dumpster for manure removal and weekly pick up, but if they charge by weight, cost can be prohibitive.

 6. You Need to Become Pasture-Smart & Weather-Obsessed